On the Inconsistency of Kernel Ridgeless Regression in Fixed Dimensions: Decomposition of the mean squared error

 We now derive an exact expression for the MSE as a sum of three error terms: the approximation error, the noise-free estimation error, and the noisy estimation error.
 This useful expression will allow us to prove the main theorems of the previous section.

-Recall the definition of $f_\perp^*,\alphavec^*,P_{\X}f^*$ from equation \cref{eq:projection}.
-We have the following lemma. \begin{lemma}[MSE Decomposition] For any square integrable $f^*$, the kernel interpolation estimator satisfies,
+Recall the definition of $f_\perp^*,\alphavec^*,P_{\X}f^*$ from \Cref{eq:projection}. \begin{lemma}[MSE Decomposition] For any square integrable target function $f^*$, the kernel interpolation $\wh f_N$ estimator satisfies,

 \end{lemma} \begin{proof} Since $P_{\X}f^*-\wh f_N\in\Span\curly{K(x_i,\cdot)}$, the Pythagorean theorem for the triangle $\curly{f^*,P_{\X}f^*,\wh f_N}$, yields,